-$$(8, f(8), f(f(8)), \cdots)$$
+$$8, f(8), f(f(8)), \cdots$$

 Stop when the number of odd terms is bigger than twice the number of even terms.
-Scott Aaronson reports that Tristan Sterin [19] claims that there is a 6-state machine M such that M halts iff the sequence above that begins f(8) halts.
+Scott Aaronson reports that Tristan Sterin [19] claims that there is a 6-state machine M such that

+M halts iff the sequence above that begins f(8) halts. to determine BB(6) one must solve determine if that sequence halts.
+The

 Hence to determine BB(6) one must solve determine if that sequence halts.
 This seems like a hard problem.
-And again, even if one solved that one problem there are many more programs to look at which may also involved hard math problems.
+And again, even if one solved that one problem there are many more programs to look at which may also involve hard math problems.